xelera-technologies/Tree-Inference/README.md

 ## API changes

-See [API migration](docs/migration.md) for instructions to migrate to the updated API of this release.
+See [API migration](docs/migration.md) for instructions to migrate from 0.3.0b3 to 0.4.0b4 release.

 ## Contacts